react-native-camera/react-native-camera/docs/RNCamera.md

 Read more about [react-native-barcode-mask](https://github.com/shahnawaz/react-native-barcode-mask) here.

+### @nartc/react-native-barcode-mask

+A rewritten version of `react-native-barcode-mask` using `Hooks` and `Reanimated`.
+If you're already using `react-native-reanimated` (`react-navigation` dependency) then you might benefit from this rewritten component.
+- Customizable
+- Provide custom hook to "scan barcode within finder area"

+Read more about it here [@nartc/react-native-barcode-mask](https://github.com/nartc/react-native-barcode-mask)

 ## Testing

 To learn about how to test components which uses `RNCamera` check its [documentation about testing](./tests.md).